Menu

 For example, joint life insurance policies tend to have higher premiums than others.
 In this case, beneficiaries receive their payout whenever the first partner in a couple passes away.
 The risk of a claim is higher, hence the higher costs.

-However, the cost is also shared between the partners, which makes a joint cover a financially viable option.
+However, the cost is also shared between the partners, which makes joint cover a financially viable option.

 When it comes to whole life insurance policies, they often come with a guaranteed premium amount set for a specific time (typically, it’s ten years).
 After that, your premiums are reviewed and can potentially increase.